aubreypc/cs203-S2019-conduct/conduct.md

 ## Deadlines

-To determine appropriate deadlines conduct policies it is first important to break up deadlines into the different types of possible deadlines for the course.
+To determine appropriate policies for deadlines, it is first important to break up deadlines into the different types of possible deadlines for the course.
 The deadlines categories that are possible are those when working directly with group members to finish work necessary to move onto other parts of the lab, along with completing your assigned portion of the work by the due date of the lab.

-* **Acceptable Behavior (C)**
+* **Acceptable Behavior (C):**
   * *Members Shall*
     * Talk with team members and discuss work needed to be done.
     * Set up a reasonable time frame for when the work will be completed leaving time for the rest of the lab.
     * Take into consideration other people's schedules and activities as it may not align with yours.
     * If you can not come up with an agreed upon time frame, have a vote between teammates that are present to determine the time frame.
     * If problems still arise then seek out other team members.
     * Grade yourself based on the grading scale given to determine how well you followed the deadlines section.
     * All software project assignments completed have a specified due date, whereas the electronic copy must be uploaded to GitHub through the designated repository before the assigned deadline.
     * Software projects will be completed according to the deadline set by the students, and within the one week period before the next laboratory session begins.
-* **Unacceptable Behavior (U)**
+* **Unacceptable Behavior (U):**
   * *No Member Shall*
     * Not discussing things with team members on due dates.
     * Not completing work on time.
     * Not participating in votes on material.
     * Not communicating reasons for work being late and not on time.
     * If work is submitted after the specified deadline, the assignment will not be accepted and no credit will be given (unless specified otherwise).
 All submitted software project assignments must contain high-quality, well documented code.

 ## Communication

-*Team members shall communicate fully, openly, and promptly regarding individual comfort level and progress with an assigned task.*
+Team members shall communicate fully, openly, and promptly regarding individual comfort level and progress with an assigned task, as described below.

-* **Slack shall be the primary method of communication**
+* Slack shall be the primary method of communication.
 * **Acceptable Communication (C):**
   * *Members shall*
     * Communicate to others when they will be unable to attend any meeting
     * Communicate about work in progress and personal time constraints.
     * Share any encountered problem immediately so the team can work toward a solution.
     * Critique the idea pitched, not the person pitching it.
   * *Team Leads Shall*
     * Give updates on all decision making to keep everyone involved.